ttrahan/pipelines/docs/deployment/ecs-weave-shippable-booth-challenge.md

 {:start="5"}
 5. <p>Link <span style="color: orange">CI</span> to your <span style="color: orange">Pipeline</span> via an <span style="color: orange">Event Trigger</span></p>
+Now that you've configured your CI/build process with your CD pipeline, it's time to connect the two with a webhook notification:
   * Navigate to `Account Settings` via the gear icon in upper right
   * Navigate to the 'API tokens' tab, create an API Token, and save it (you'll need it again shortly)